 My name's Ray L'Dera.
 I'm primarily a fine art and pin up photographer.
-You might also want to glance at my pinups page, http://www.modelmayhem.com/1575881
+Please do check out my current casting calls at the bottom of my profile.
+You might also want to view my work at http://www.redbubble.com/people/raysfineart

-I'm 75 years old and I've been an actor, director, playwright, etc. for over half a century.
+I'm 76 years old (as of this writing) and I've been an actor, director, playwright, etc. for over half a century.
 I'm a member of SAG-AFTRA, a produced playwright, and an honorably withdrawn member of the Dramatists Guild.
-My wife and I ran a successful off-off-Broadway theatre company for 25 years, which we recently laid down.
-This has allowed us to concentrate on photography.
+In my younger days I dabbled in modeling and still get a modeling gig on rare occasions My wife and I ran a successful off-off-Broadway theatre company for 25 years, which we recently laid down.
+This has allowed me to concentrate on photography.

 As a mentor for new models I welcome PMs from newbies on any appropriate subject.
 We all have specialties, of course, so if your inquiry deals with a genre or a question for which I don't consider myself qualified I'll do my best to refer you to someone better able to help you.
-I also strongly recommend meaningful participation in all the forums.
+And I am very open to shoots for the express purpose of helping the model to expand his or her portfolio or to experiment with new genres.
+I strongly recommend meaningful participation in all the forums in order to maximize the benefits of MM membership.

 I work primarily in the greater New York metropolitan area, New York City itself, its suburbs and in the Hudson River Valley/Catskill Mountain region.
-From time to time I wander further afield, to areas such as New England and Northeast Pennsylvania.
-Half to three-quarters of my work is in landscapes and architecture without the use of models.
+From time to time I wander further afield, to areas such as New England and Northeast Pennsylvania or New Orleans.

 Unless the shot involves something I consider dangerous or degrading to either the model or me, I'm probably happy to shoot it.
 That said, some of the things I'm especially interested in as a photographer include: